fremantle-industries/tai/README.md

 ### Commands

-You can inspect the state of your orders and feeds or execute manual orders using the following commands
+You can view your total balance, inspect the state of orders, display live markets or execute manual orders using the following commands.

 #### help